syddjurs/os2web_cpr_filter/README.md

 Drupal text filter searching texts for CPR-numbers using the Drupal core filter API and replacing them.

+The filter supports:

-It supports modulus11 validation of the found CPR-numbers to avoid replacing non modulus11 valid numbers.
+* Modulus11 validation of the found CPR-numbers to avoid replacing non modulus11 valid numbers.
+* Date validation on CPR-numbers failing the modulus11 validation.
+* Replacing of all found numbers in the format XXXXXX-XXXX.

 The replacement value can be edited in the filter settings.
 By default is it XXXXXX-XXXX.